aquariumbio/aquarium/doc/Krill.md

 	}
 ```

-This version also calls show, like the previous version, but also adds the **show** code block to the **show** that release does, so that you can add various notes, warnings, images, etc. to the page shown to the user.
+This version also calls **show**, like the previous version, but also adds the **show** code block to the **show** that release does, so that you can add various notes, warnings, images, etc. to the page shown to the user.

 Collections